bfocom/netkeystore/example/README.md

-The two PKCS#12 keystores in this file both have a password of "password".
+The PKCS#12 keystore in this directory has the password "password", and contains various self-signed RSA, EC and EdDSA keys of long validity and unlimited keyusage.
-The "ectest.pkcs12" file has a key called "eckey", and the "rsatest.pkcs12" file has a key called "rsakey"